Nanny McPhee and the Big Bang: Plot

-Isabel Green is driven to her wit's end by her hectic life while her husband, Rory, fights in the Second World War.
-Between trying to keep the family farm up and running and her job in the village shop, run by the slightly mad Mrs Docherty, she also has three boisterous children to look after: 12-year-old Norman, 11-year-old Megsie and 6-year-old Vincent.
+Isabel Green is driven to her wit's end by her hectic life while her husband, Rory, goes off to fight in the Second World War.
+Between trying to keep the family farm up and running and her job in the village shop, run by the slightly loopy Mrs. Docherty, she also has three boisterous children to look after: 12-year-old Norman, 11-year-old Megan ‘Megsie’ and 6-year-old Vincent.

-When the children's wealthy, pompous and snobbish city cousins, 12-year-old Cyril and Celia, are evacuated to live with them in the countryside, the conflict escalates, only adding to Isabel's problems.
+When the children's wealthy, pompous and snobbish city cousins, 12 year-old Cyril and his younger sister 11-year-old Celia, are evacuated to live with them in the countryside and the conflict escalates, only adding to Isabel's problems.

-The magical Nanny McPhee arrives to help.
-At first, the children refuse to listen and carry on fighting, which Nanny McPhee soon puts a stop to with her magic.
+The mysterious and magical Nanny McPhee then arrives to help.
+At first, the children refuse to listen and carry on fighting, which Nanny McPhee soon puts a stop to with her magic, making them hurt themselves like they did each other and even destroy items, including nearly throwing letters away sent by the absent Rory.
+Luckily, everything is put back to normal after the children apologise to one another.

-Meanwhile, Isabel's brother-in-law Phil has gambled away his half of the farm, and is being chased by two hired female assassins working for a casino owner named Mrs Biggles.
-Phil desperately attempts to make Isabel sell her half of the farm, using mean and spiteful schemes.
-He sets loose the litter of piglets to be sold to a neighbouring farmer, but the plot is discovered by the children, leading them to bond as they work together to fix it.
+Meanwhile, Isabel's brother-in-law Phil has gambled away his half of the farm, and is being chased by two hired female assassins working for a casino owner named Mrs. Biggles.
+Phil desperately attempts to make Isabel sell her half of the farm, including setting loose the litter of piglets to be sold to a neighbouring farmer, but the plot is thwarted by the children; leading them to bond as they co-operate to recapture the pigs.

-Isabel takes everyone on a picnic as a show of thanks, during which Mrs Docherty's ARP Warden husband warns them about bombs and relates how he imagines a pilot might accidentally release one.
+Isabel takes everyone on a picnic as an offer of gratitude, during which Mrs. Docherty's ARP Warden husband warns them about bombs and relates how he imagines a pilot might accidentally release one.
 Phil subsequently delivers a telegram stating that Rory was killed in action.

 Everyone believes the news except Norman, who is sure his father is alive because he "can feel it in [his] bones".
 He tells this to Cyril, who thinks he is just upset, but then believes that Norman might be right.
-They convince Nanny McPhee to take them to the War Office in London, where Cyril's and Celia's father, Lord Gray, holds an important position, believing he will know the truth.
+They convince Nanny McPhee to take them to the War Office in London, where Cyril and Celia's father, Lord Gray, holds a senior position; believing he will know the truth.